LIST: 35 Must-Visit Historical Places in the Philippines

 The Ruins, Talisay, Negros Occidental

 The Ruins is actually the remains of a once-grand mansion in Talisay.
 The mansion was owned by the family of Don Mariano Ledesma Lacson and Maria Braga Lacson.
-The Italian-style mansion was built in the 1900s but was burned by Filipino guerillas so that the Japanese forces won’t have to use it as their military headquarters.
+The Italian-style mansion was built in the 1900s but was burned by Filipino guerrillas so that the Japanese forces wouldn’t have to use it as their military headquarters.
 It’s now a tourist attraction frequented by tourists who want to see the dramatic ruins up close.

 - Address: Don Mariano L. Lacson Highway, Brgy.
 Zone 15, 6100 Talisay, Negros Occidental